jfrazier-eth/playlist-analysis/README.md

 # playlist-analysis

+## Goal
+* Pull and view stats about a "song a day" playlist
+    * Assumes that you have a playlist that has had songs added to it once a day for some length of time

 ## Setup
 1. Login with your spotify account and create a spotify developer application [here](https://developer.spotify.com/)
 2. Copy the client id and client secret from the application and put them in the `sample.env` file